flypipe/flypipe/docs/source/concept.md

 # Flypipe

-Flypipe is a Python framework to simplify development, management and maintainance of data, feature and ML model pipelines.
+The Data/Machine Learning/Data Science space heavily leverages pipelines.
+These pipelines typically involve a chain of transformations on data stored in Pandas/PySpark dataframes to clean, filter, etc the data into a useful form.

-Transformations are implemented in small pieces of code called `nodes` that are linked to each other in a DAG.
+Flypipe is a Python framework to simplify development, management and maintenance of these pipelines.
+At its heart it involves the simple concept of splitting a pipeline into logical transformations/nodes and defining relationships between these nodes.
+The Flypipe framework then uses this information to build a Directed Acyclic Graph (DAG).

 ```python
 from flypipe.node import node